visit-dav/visit/src/doc/gui_manual/Plots/PlotTypes/ScatterPlot.rst

 scaling, you can turn off the Scale to cube check box on the **Scatter plot attribute window's Appearance** tab.

-Setting point properties
-""""""""""""""""""""""""

 .. _scatterplot_appearance:

 .. figure:: ../images/scatterplot_appearance.png

    Scatter plot attributes window's Appearance tab

-The Scatter plot can draw its points in eight different styles: Box, Axis, Icosahedron, Octahedron, Tetrahedron, Point, and Sphere.
-The default value of Point is the fastest and forces the Scatter plot to draw all of its points as tiny points.
-When the Scatter plot uses the Sphere point type, it draws points but applies textures to the points so it is nearly as fast as the Point point type.
-Any of the other point styles place a glyph at each point in the Scatter plot's created point mesh, taking longer to render.
-To change the point type used to draw the Scatter plot's points, click on the **Appearance** tab in the **Scatter plot attributes window** and choose a new option from the **Point Type** combo box shown in :numref:`Figure %s <scatterplot_appearance>`.
-If you choose any of the glyphed point types
-(all except Point and Sphere) then you can also specify a point size by typing a new value into the **Point size** text field.
-The point size is used to determine the size of the glyph.
-For example, if you choose the Box point type and you enter a point size of: 0.1 then the length of all of the edges on the Box glyphs will be 0.1.
-If you use Point or Sphere point types then the **Point size** text field becomes the **Point size (pixels)** text field and you can set the point size in terms of pixels.

 Setting the colors
 """"""""""""""""""